bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 The INDI protocol is defined so that drivers should operate with any INDI client.

-An associated terminal client indipyclient is included as the only dependency, this can connect to the port, so the instrument can be viewed and controlled from a terminal session.
+An associated terminal client indipyterm is available, this can connect to the port, so the instrument can be viewed and controlled from a terminal session.

-Indipyclient can be remote, or could work on the same machine.
+Indipyterm can be remote, or could work on the same machine.
 As it is a terminal client, it could be run from an SSH connection, conveniently allowing headless operation.

-Both indipydriver and indipyclient are available on Pypi, and should interwork with other services that follow the INDI specification.
+Both indipydriver and indipyterm are available on Pypi, and should interwork with other services that follow the INDI specification.

 INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control if appropriate drivers are written.